kevinleedrum/mds/vuepress/components/modals.md

 To open or close a modal, set its `isOpen` prop to `true` or `false`.
 The modal will emit an `mxClose` event when the user clicks the Close button, presses <kbd>Esc</kbd>, or clicks outside the modal (unless that behavior is disabled via props).

 The modal component uses a [Page Header](/page-headers.html) internally.
 The `previousPageUrl`, `previousPageTitle`, and `buttons` props are passed to that Page Header.
-Additionally, the `mx-modal` component has seven slots for content:
+Additionally, the `mx-modal` component has eight slots for content:

 - &bull; The default, unnamed slot is for the main modal content.
 - &bull; `card` - This content will appear in a card-like container with rounded corners.
 - &bull; `header-left` - Place heading text in this slot.
+- &bull; `header-center` - This content appears to the right of the heading text.
 - &bull; `header-right` - This contains a Close button unless overridden.
 - &bull; `header-bottom` - This slot is for content that should appear below the header text, such as tabs.
 - &bull; `footer-left` - This slot contains the previous page link (if the `previousPageUrl` prop is provided).